Heading Out to the Highway: Inspiration

 That's freedom.
 You've got the wheel and you're not going to let anybody else take your life away from you.
 You're out there into the great, vast landscape of life, and life is a highway.
 That's just a correlation between the two sets of things.
 I think everybody feels like that when they get into a car, especially when they make a journey.
 It's like you're in some kind of control because you're "in the driver's seat," which is also another expression of being assertive.
 So, it's just a fun song of freedom and determination.

 Background

 A live version was included on The Best of Judas Priest: Living After Midnight, which was not endorsed by the band.
 Other live versions appear on the live albums Priest...Live!, Live in London, the DVD Live at US Festival and the second disc of the 30th Anniversary Edition of the album Turbo.
 The song was covered by American alternative metal band Stone Sour on their covers EP Meanwhile in Burbank..., and White Wizzard on the limited edition of Over the Top.

-It is playable on the music video game Rock Revolution.